derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-23/04/2022 16:20:45 : 3 Database Admins walked into a NoSQL bar.
+24/04/2022 16:20:28 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-In C we had to code our own bugs.
-In C++ we can inherit them.
+Triumphantly, Beth removed Python 2.7 from her server in 2030.
+'Finally!' she said with glee, only to see the announcement for Python 4.4.
 <!-- replace-with-joke ends -->